This page contains affiliate links. Please read our disclosure for more info.

 - Torch (flashlight) – For desert camps.

-- Bradt Oman Guidebook – The most up to date and comprehensive guide.
+- Bradt Oman Guidebook – A comprehensive guide.
 We used the Kindle edition.

 - Arabian Sands book – There aren’t many books set in Oman but this is a good one.
 It’s set in the late 1940s when Englishman Wilfred Thesiger explores deep into the deserts of Oman and surrounding countries.
 He was one of the last people to document the Bedu way of life before oil was discovered and most Bedu gave up their nomad ways for the towns—a decision you’ll understand when you read how harsh life in the desert was.